Click here for your FREE

 environment.
 Answer them as either true or false.

-coffee mugs, kid's school projects, pens, pencils, post-it notes, unread documents
+mugs, kid's school projects, pens, pencils, post-it notes, unread documents and a half

 3. You have so many cardboard boxes and plastic bins accumulated in your office,